 Skip to main content

 That’s because leadership is so much more than sitting in a private office or making big phone calls.
-It’s about creating the kind of environment that brings out the best in everyone — it’s about people.
-And when people are unhappy, it doesn’t matter how successful a manager might be in attracting new business, they won’t last long without the support of a thriving workforce.
+It’s about creating the kind of environment that brings out the best in everyone—it’s about people.
+And when people are unhappy, it doesn’t matter how successful a manager might be in attracting new business; they won’t last long without the support of a thriving workforce.

-Lack of individual recognition
+Lack of Individual Recognition

-It can be difficult to get to know each and every employee on a personal level — perhaps there are many, some working remotely or even in separate, international offices.
+It can be difficult to get to know each and every employee on a personal level—perhaps there are many, some working remotely or even in separate, international offices.
 But regardless of the circumstance, the odds that you’re working with a team of human duplicates is very low (impossible, in fact)!

-Each employee, in every level of business, brings their own individual resources, talents, behaviors, and personal needs.
+Each employee, at every level of business, brings their own individual resources, talents, behaviors, and personal needs.
 When these differences are disregarded, it can breed collective tension, distrust, and even resentment.
 Everyone wants to feel seen, and managers who don’t understand this will quickly lose favor.

-Not only does a lack of individual recognition lead to collective tension — when individuals lack the correct support and mentorship, valuable talent and potential often go untapped.
+Not only does a lack of individual recognition lead to collective tension—when individuals lack the correct support and mentorship, valuable talent and potential often go untapped.

 Naturally, with success comes more opportunities for success.
 This is sometimes how managers get caught up in a cycle of demanding more and more productivity from their workers without taking the proper time to consider them as people.

+Unlike machines, people work most effectively when they feel happy and fulfilled.
+It’s about Productivity AND Happiness—the happier we feel, the more productive we become, and vice versa.
 When managers fail to understand people in this way, it can only lead to decreased productivity and a lack of trust.
 After all, to not understand people is to not understand business.

-Without the proper solution in place to make sure that everyone gets what they need, managers may find their employees lose faith in their leadership — or perhaps, that they lose their employees altogether!
+Without the proper solution in place to make sure that everyone gets what they need, managers may find their employees lose faith in their leadership—or perhaps, that they lose their employees altogether.

 «impulzity provides direct and immediately implementable support.»